marco-introini/urltester/README.md

 ## Contributing

 Thank you for considering contributing to URL Tester!
+Please contact me via GitHub.

 ## License